mulesoft/data-weave-tutorial/src/main/docs/1 - Introduction/1.2 - MIME Types/description.md

 ## Exercise

-Modify your script so that the CSV output includes the header:
+Modify your script so that the CSV output includes the header.
+Here's what it should look like:

 ---
 #### Output: